A person in the wine industry asked me, "Why DO you like beer? It's boring."

 @cizauskas "varietal" is a fine adjective.
 "Variety" and "cultivar" are nice nouns.— Cultivar Awareness (@cultivar_bot) November 17, 2012

-I searched back through my blog and found that I had egregiously committed this error on 18 other occasions.
+I searched back through my blog and found that I had committed this egregious error on eighteen other occasions.
 Consider this my mea culpa.
 When I have the time, I'll

 I'm literally red in the face.
 Well, figuratively.